Apelon-VA/va-isaac-docs/README.md

     </pluginExecution>
 ```

-Then reload the lifecycle file, and then doing a *Maven Update Project* on projects that suffer from errors like this (such as app-assembly)
+Then reload the lifecycle file, and then doing a *Maven Update Project* on projects that suffer from errors like this (such as app-assembly).

+A complete  **[mappings file](https://github.com/Apelon-VA/va-isaac-docs/tree/master/resources/lifecycle-mapping-metadata.xml)** example which results in no build errors.

 ###Eclipse and jaxb2
 The jaxb2 plugin for Eclipse does not work properly if your eclipse was launched using a JRE.